 Miercurea Ciuc is the smallest county seat in Romania, with a population of just over forty thousand inhabitants.
-Despite this fact, it has a lovely center (check out Petőfi Sandor street), and is home of the Mikó Castle.
-This former fortress is one of the main attractions and hosts nowadays an ethnographic museum, devoted to the Székely heritage.
+Despite this fact, it has a lovely center (check out Petőfi Sandor street), and is the home of the Mikó Castle.
+This former fortress is one of the town’s main attractions and hosts nowadays an ethnographic museum, devoted to the Székely heritage.

 Moving on, it’s time to head for the mountains, towards Pasul Tihuţa.
 The curvy roads pass through small villages of breathtaking beauty, like Fărcașa or Borșa.
 The simple way of life, the herds of cows, the flocks of sheep, and the green hills surrounding everything complete a fairy tale atmosphere.
 All that you need to do is to watch and enjoy.

 Pasul Tihuţa is a well-known high mountain pass, connecting two major regions of Romania: Transylvania and Bukovina.
 It was made famous by Bram Stoker’s novel Dracula, as being the “gate” to Dracula’s realm.
 Everything that I wrote above, about the remote villages in the mountains, applies here is well.